Bumpy ride? Everything you need to know about turbulence on flights

 Bumpy ride?
-Everything you need to know about turbulence on flights after British Airways’ emergency landing
+Everything you need to know about turbulence on flights after British Airways crew are injured

+BA Boeing 777 returned to Singapore after the incident over the Bay of Bengal

 A British Airways flight from Singapore to London Heathrow hit such severe turbulence over the Bay of Bengal that the plane had to return to its starting point where possible damage was checked.
-Several BA cabin crew were injured in the incident, in the early hours of 16 June.
+Several BA cabin crew were injured in the incident in the early hours of 16 June.

 One newspaper report was headlined: “We were in freefall for 1,000ft.”
+That did not happen.

 But just how dangerous is turbulence – and is it getting worse?
 These are the key questions and answers.

 What happened in this incident?

 British Airways flight BA12 was flying normally from Singapore to London Heathrow on Friday 16 June across the Bay of Bengal, midway between Sri Lanka and Thailand and about two hours into what was expected to be a 13-hour flight.
+About 260 passengers were on board.

 The Boeing 777-300ER was cruising at a ground speed of 598mph at an altitude of 30,000ft when it encountered severe clear-air turbulence (CAT).
 While the seat belt signs were on, meaning passengers should all have been strapped in, cabin crew were active.